Secrets of a successful & discrete outdoor cannabis grow: a guide to guerilla growing

-As the temperatures warm up and finally it looks like spring may be round the corner for many of us, we begin to think about outdoor growing, and even doing it guerilla style.
+As the temperatures warm up and finally it looks like summer may be round the corner for many of us, we begin to think about outdoor growing, and even doing a guerilla grow.

-Quite simply, its a hidden, secret outdoor grow, normally not in your own garden, but amongst the wild places.
+Quite simply, its a hidden, secret outdoor grow, normally not in your own garden, but hidden in the wild places.

 Advantages of guerilla growing:

-- well, unless you are unlucky to be caught at the spot and been under surveillance, the chances are that you can’t be caught to rights on these plants.
+- well, unless you are unlucky to be caught at the spot and been under surveillance, there is little probability of you being prosecuted for cultivating cannabis.

 Disadvantages of guerilla growing: